josephspurrier/golang-portable-windows/README.md

 _TestCoverage.cmd		- Same as _Test.cmd, but then opens a web browser to a local version of the code coverage map _Vet.cmd				- Examines code and reports suspicious constructs
 ```

+## Text Files
+The batch scripts use the .txt files (Packages.txt and GetPackages.txt) to determine which packages are built and tested.
+There are two rules when using the .txt files:
+* Only one package per line
+* Any lines that start with `#` are ignored

 ## How to Use _Get.cmd
 To download packages, write each package on a separate line in \workspace\GetPackages.txt and then run _Get.cmd.